prantlf/grunt-html-html-report-converter/README.md

 ## Release History

+ * 2018-03-05   v2.2.0   Upgrade to the reporter v2.2.0, allow generating
+                         page titles from file names without directory
  * 2018-03-04   v2.1.0   Upgrade to the reporter v2.1.0
  * 2018-03-01   v2.0.0   Upgrade to the reporter v2.0.0
  * 2018-03-01   v1.0.0   Upgrade to the reporter v1.0.0